ashah2012/ashah2012.github.io/_posts/2017-07-16-my-first-blog-site.markdown

 Github pages provide a lot of way to set your domain and make your *username.github.io* available at your domain name specified.
 You can set A, ALIAS, ANAME record at your name provider directing to URL *username.github.io* or to the ip provided by Github pages.
 A full step by step guide can be found [here](https://help.github.com/articles/using-a-custom-domain-with-github-pages/).

+## Comment Section
+I've added the comment section on 20th July, 2017, using [Disqus](https://disqus.com/).
+It's fairly simple to add a comment section from Disqus, just add the short-name from disqus to **_config.yml**.

 Hope, you all like this article.
 If you need any help twitter me!
 Have a good day.